natebabyak/SkyFlip/README.md

 <!-- ABOUT -->
 ## About

-SkyFlip is an analytical tools website I built to learn and explore React, TypeScript, and other web development technologies.
-This project gave me the opportunity to deepen my understanding of these tools while experimenting with dynamic features and user-friendly functionality.
-As a hands-on exploration into web development, SkyFlip reflects my curiosity and willingness to learn.
+SkyFlip is an analytical tools website I built to learn React, TypeScript, and other web technologies.
+This project helped me explore these tools while experimenting with dynamic features and usability.
+It was a hands-on way to expand my knowledge of web development.

 <p align="right">(<a href="#top">back to top</a>)</p>